The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Methodological concept for the Bayesian signal detection test

-The prior distribution of $\Theta$ should reflect whether the AE of interest is suspected to be an ADR (non-constant hazard) and if so, when it is expected to occur (specifying $\mathbf{E}[t]$) a priori by medical experts.
-This can be translated into the corresponding expected hazard form (comp.
-Figure \ref{fig:pgwforms}) parameterized in terms of prior mean values for the parameters in $\Theta$.
-The prior distribution of the scale parameter reflects the AE background rate.
-The priors of the shape parameters $\mathcal{N} \subset \Theta$ determine the constancy or non-constancy and general trend of the hazard over time.
+The prior distribution of $\Theta$ should reflect whether the AE of interest is suspected to be an ADR (by choosing a parameter combination yielding a non-constant hazard) and if so, when it is expected to occur a priori by medical experts (by specifying parameters $\Theta$ that lead to the a priori intended $\mathbf{E}[t]$).
+The scale parameter reflects the AE background rate.
+The shape parameters $\mathcal{N} \subset \Theta$ determine the constancy or non-constancy and general trend of the hazard over time.

+For practicality, univariate prior distributions for each parameter out of $\Theta$ are specified.
+Concerning implementation, not $\mathbf{E}[t]$ but the prior means of all parameters are set, followed by checking whether the hazard form and $\mathbf{E}[t]$ resulting from the chosen prior means reflect the prior belief to a sufficient extent in a trial-and-error manner.

-Based on the specified prior means (and a chosen standard deviation) as well as a distributional choice (eg. a Lognormal distribution for each parameter in $\Theta$), the prior distribution $p_0(\Theta)$ will be updated with the data available.
+Based on the specified prior means (and a chosen standard deviation) as well as a distributional choice (e.g. the product of univariate lognormal distributions for each parameter in $\Theta$), the prior distribution $p_0(\Theta)$ will be updated yielding a posterior distribution.
 For time-to-event data the posterior distribution $p_1(\Theta|t)$ is proportional to